NFL picks this week, Vegas odds: 2026 Wild Card expert predictions against the spread, parlay, and props

 SportsLine's top NFL experts reveal their NFL picks, NFL predictions, NFL betting tips, and NFL best bets for Wild Card Weekend 2026

-The 2026 NFL playoffs will begin on Saturday with a doubleheader, as the Panthers host the Rams (-10, 45.5) and the Bears host the Packers (-1.5, 44.5).
-That rolls into three games on Sunday with the latest NFL odds from DraftKings Sportsbook listing the Bills at +1.5 vs. the Jaguars, the Eagles at -6 vs. the 49ers and the Patriots at -3.5 against the Chargers.
+The 2026 NFL playoffs began with a Saturday doubleheader, and then rolls into three games on Sunday with the latest NFL odds from DraftKings Sportsbook listing the Bills at +1.5 vs. the Jaguars, the Eagles at -6 vs. the 49ers and the Patriots at -3.5 against the Chargers.

 SportsLine has more than 40 hand-picked Vegas experts who excel in multiple spots.
 The NFL, however, is a strength for the site as SportsLine currently has five total experts who are on NFL runs that have returned $1,000 or more for $100 players and one who has returned more than $1,500.
 Anybody following their NFL betting picks at sportsbooks and on betting sites could have seen strong returns.